You might want to offer your users a chance to re-launch a tutorial or recall an announcement you've published to show just once.

 Use a flow's permalink

 A permalink allow users to re-launch flows with one click.
-You can even share permalinks through email or through chat to help your users through tricky workflows, or to let them retrieve flows they may have skipped.
+You can even share permalinks through email, chat, or even in a support doc (stored within, say, Zendesk) to help your users through tricky workflows or to let them retrieve flows they may have skipped.

 Once your flow is published, permalinks can be generated from the header of the flow setting page (look for the permalink option).
 Note, the flow must be published for the permalink button to show.